Tintoretto: Saint Mark paintings

 In 1548 Tintoretto was commissioned to paint a large decoration for the Scuola di S. Marco: the Miracle of the Slave.
 Realizing that the commission presented him with a singular opportunity to establish himself as a major artist, he took extraordinary care in arranging the composition for maximum effect.
 The painting represents the legend of a Christian slave or captive who was to be tortured as a punishment for some acts of devotion to the evangelist, but was saved by the miraculous intervention of the latter, who shattered the bone-breaking and blinding implements which were about to be applied.
 Tintoretto's conception of the narrative is distinguished by a marked theatricality, unusual colour choices, and vigorous execution.

 The painting was a triumphant success, despite some detractors.
 Tintoretto's friend Pietro Aretino praised the work, calling particular attention to the figure of the slave, but warned Tintoretto against hasty execution.
 As a result of the painting's success, Tintoretto received numerous commissions.
-For the church of San Rocco he painted Saint Roch Cures the Plaque Victims (1549), one of the first of Tintoretto's many laterali (horizontal paintings).
+For the church of San Rocco he painted Saint Roch Cures the Plague Victims (1549), one of the first of Tintoretto's many laterali (horizontal paintings).
 These were large-scale paintings intended for the side walls of Venetian chapels.
 Knowing that the congregation would view them from an angle, Tintoretto composed the paintings with off-centre perspective so the illusion of depth would be effective when seen from a viewpoint near the end of the painting that was closer to the worshippers.

 Around 1555 he painted the Assumption of the Virgin, an oil-on-canvas painting for the church of Santa Maria dei Crociferi.

-In about 1560, Tintoretto married Faustina de Vescovi, daughter of a Venetian nobleman who was the guardian grande of the Scuola Grande di San Marco.
-She appears to have been a careful housekeeper, and able to mollify her husband.
-He had many children with Faustina, of whom three sons (Domenico, Marco, and Zuan Battista) and four daughters (Gierolima, Lucrezia, Ottavia, and Laura) survived to adulthood.
-Before his marriage Tintoretto had an additional daughter, Marietta Robusti, whose mother is not known.
-Marietta, like her half-brothers Domenico and Marco, was trained as an artist by Tintoretto.